-There are many uncertainties associated with the information in Table 2, including the assumption that the only barrier to building on the 74 lots is the current setback requirement.
+There are many uncertainties associated with the information in Table 2, including the assumption that the only barrier to building on the 29 lots is the current setback requirement.
 As such, the total additional property tax revenue should be considered a rough estimate and is almost certainly higher than what would be realized in a typical year, especially in the near term.
 Actual property tax revenues will largely depend on how many of the vacant lots are developed, as well as economic and housing market conditions in a given tax cycle.
 This scenario does not consider differences in property appraisal value versus owner asking price but should reflect higher estimates.
 For all the reasons that can and do influence property value, such as buildable space on lot, perceived erosion hazard, location, structure age, amenities, and quality, this estimate will vary.
-In addition, this analysis does not account for building setbacks required by municipalities.
-It is possible that some of the 74 vacant lots would still not be buildable due to additional setbacks or other requirements of specific municipalities.
-Although this estimated cost benefit is worth noting, it does not rise to the level of a substantial impact, especially considering that not all lots would be developed, nor would they be developed in the same year.
+In addition, this analysis does account for building setbacks required by municipalities.
+It is possible that some of the 29 vacant lots would still not be buildable due to additional setbacks or other requirements of specific municipalities.